tvdaredevil/EMS-Dashboard/README.md

 # SafeZone EMS
+> This project is dedicated to Hurricane Florence Victims and Victims of other such natural disasters

+## Description
 The objective of this system is to provide a more robust management/warning system for organizations who manage emergencies on a large scale.
 Examples of typical program deployment would be:
 - Hurricanes
 - Tsunamis